Toroidal Grothendieck rings and cluster algebras: Introduction

 In Section \ref{un}, we give the setup for toroidal cluster algebras and discuss several results for quantum cluster algebras which can be naturally extended to the toroidal setting : the Laurent phenomenon (Theorem \ref{thm:laurentphen}), the positivity (see Theorem \ref{pos}) and the invariance of the exchange graph (see Theorem \ref{thm:exchgraph}).
 In Section \ref{deux} we consider multi-parameter quantum tori which appear naturally in the study of the representation theory of quantum affine algebras.
 In Section \ref{trois}, we give a brief review on finite-dimensional representations of quantum affine algebras.
 In Section \ref{quatre}, we introduce multi-parameter deformations of the Grothendieck ring of various monoidal categories : we introduce a specific quotient of a multi-parameter quantum torus (Definition \ref{quotientorus}) in which we construct the toroidal Grothendieck ring (Definition \ref{torgr}) which is proved to be a flat deformation (Theorem \ref{mainflat}).
 We prove that the classes of fundamental representations provide a generating family of the toroidal Grothendieck ring (Proposition \ref{fundgen}).
 In Section \ref{cinq} we establish that toroidal Grothendieck rings of certain monoidal categories $\mathscr{C}_1$ are toroidal cluster algebras in all $ADE$-types (Theorem \ref{thm:toroidaliso}).
 In Section \ref{seven}, we study the quasi-commutation relation for remarkable pairs in the multi-parameters quantum tori : we prove it depends on a single parameter, even in the toroidal setting.
 In Section \ref{eight} we discuss various questions we would like to address in the future in relation to the main results of this paper.

-{\bf Acknowledgment : } The second author would like to thank Bernard Leclerc and Bernhard Keller for useful discussions and references.
-The authors are supported by the European Research Council under the European Union's Framework Programme H2020 with ERC Grant Agreement number 647353 Qaffine.
+{\bf Acknowledgment : } The authors would like to thank the referee for his comments and remarks.
+The authors would like to thank also Martina Lanini, Bernard Leclerc and Bernhard Keller for discussions and references.
+The authors were supported by the European Research Council under the European Union's Framework Programme H2020 with ERC Grant Agreement number 647353 Qaffine.